MelihFazl/BookUrBook/readme.txt

 -> Designed Post List screen in Android Studio and built an adapter for the recycler view.
 -> Designed Filter screen so that the user can filter de Post List results.
 -> Designing My Chats screen in Android Studio and building an adapter for the recycler view.
+-> Designing Chat screen in Android Studio and building an adapter for the recycler view.
+-> Making the connection between the database and the user interface of some classes.
+-> Creating dialog pop up for user interraction.

 ---Kerem Şahin---
 -> Creating the Model Classes of the application.
 (Other than Miray)